 We used GSMR software6 to test the presence of SNPs showing evidence of pleiotropic effects by the heterogeneity in dependent instruments outlier analysis (HEIDI-Outlier).
 None of the SNPs failed the test in the analyses.

 Table S1.
-Genome-Wide SNPs associated to high SBP and/or DBP (P-value < 5x10-8).
+Genome-Wide SNPs associated to Resting Heart Ratio (P-value < 5x10-8).